Can a New Landlord Evict Current Tenants in Surrey?

 If a tenant fails to pay rent, causes damage, or breaks the agreement in other ways, the landlord can take action.
 But even then, they must provide written notice and give the tenant a chance to correct the issue before moving forward with eviction.

-Notice Periods and Compensation Rules
+Notice Periods and Compensation Under BC’s Residential Tenancy Act

 Even when a landlord has a valid reason to end a tenancy, they still have to follow strict rules about notice and compensation.
 These rules are in place to give tenants time to prepare and protect them from sudden or unfair loss of housing.